fMRI-ugent/starting-a-new-fMRI-project/README.md

 ### *Book your scanning time*
 Here you can find the [GIfMI booking policy](https://mrighent.ugent.be/site/assets/doc/GIfMI_booking_policy_EN.pdf).
 The last section (Rates per reserved hours) of this document is not up to date.
-The scanning price is going to increase soon: more detailed info will come soon!
+The last info about scanning price is in the last sectioon of this page.
 How to book the scanning time?
 [Here you find detailed explanations](https://mrighent.ugent.be/site/assets/doc/GIfMI_booking_manual_EN.pdf).

 ### *Highly reccomended videos to be watched before the start of scanning (especially for non-expert users*